mono/SkiaSharp/README.md

 is installed if this error occurs on Windows:_
  > Unable to load DLL 'libSkiaSharp.dll': The specified module could not be found.

-_At this point in time, we do not ship a native Linux binary, but you can build your own using the directions below._
+_At this point in time, we do not ship a native Linux binary in the NuGet package, but you can either download our internal Linux [binaries attached to the specific release](https://github.com/mono/SkiaSharp/releases) or you can build your own using the directions below._

 ## Building SkiaSharp